-Chalice has been serving children in the Philippines since 1999 in four sites in both rural and urban communities.
+Chalice has been serving children in the Philippines since 1999, and is currently working in three sites in both rural and urban communities.

 It is difficult for many children to attend school, because public schools are poorly funded and teachers are often under-qualified.
 The two most urgent issues of children’s health is stunting, which is caused by poor fetal development, and malnutrition.
 Anemia and dental health are also of major concern.
 Internal political disruption and civil armed conflict have kept communities in conditions of extreme poverty and prevented large populations of children from attending school.
 Families in urban settings typically construct their homes in “squatter” conditions, and rural families are very vulnerable to extreme weather and natural disasters, especially typhoons, floods and mudslides.